vyakarni1/Vyakarni/README.md

 ---

-Let me know if you’d like a version tailored for GitHub, a one-page website pitch, or if you’re ready to deploy this on Vercel or Netlify.
+Let me know if you'd like this exported as a `README.md` file or formatted for GitHub directly.